-Fig. 1.
+Figure 1.
 Dependencies among .NET 4.0 concurrency classes.
 SemaphoreSlim, Barrier, and ManualResetEventSlim are synchronization primitives (SYN, purple).
 Blocking Collection, ConcurrentDictionary, and ConcurrentBag are concurrent data structures (CDS, orange).
 Task and TaskScheduler are part of a task parallel library (TPL, green).
 PLINQ and Parallel.For are parallel versions of LINQ and for-loops (blue).

-2. Users want to perform compositional testing so they can focus the test on the components they are responsible for.
+- 1. Users want the ability to find multiple bugs so they can pipeline the testing process and not be blocked waiting for bug fixes. - 2.
+Users want to perform compositional testing so they can focus the test on the components they are responsible for.

 The first problem arises because many different thread schedules may manifest the same bug.
 Thus, even if the systematic search continues after finding a bug, that same bug may cause the system to crash repeatedly.
 This problem is important because large software systems often have a large number of bugs, some known and many unknown.
-Known bugs can be in various life stages: the tester/developer might be debugging, finding the root cause, designing a fix, or testing the fix.
+Known bugs can be in various life stages: the developer might be debugging, finding the root cause, designing a fix, or testing the fix.
 Depending on its severity, a bug may be fixed immediately or the fix may be deferred to a future release.
-As a result, it may be several weeks or even months before a bug is fixed.
+As a result, it may be several weeks or even months before a bug is fixed and the fix is available to the tester.
 Thus, a tool such as CHESS will be most useful if it finds new bugs while avoiding schedules that trigger known bugs.

 The second problem arises because a systematic search tests all possible schedules, even those that are irrelevant to the part of the system being tested.
-Well-engineered software consists of layered modules where upper layers depend on the services of lower layers, but not vice versa.
+Well-engineered software consists of layered modules where upper layers depend on services of lower layers, but not vice versa.
 Figure 1 shows an example of such a layered system from the .NET 4.0 libraries, which we will return to later in the paper.
 Usually, different teams are responsible for developing and testing different layers.
 A testing tool should allow users to "focus" the exploration on specific layers.
 If a particular layer, such as a low-level concurrency library, has been extensively tested or verified, then repeatedly testing its functionality when called from higher layers is a waste of valuable testing resources.

 Preemption sealing is a simple but effective strategy to address these problems.
 A preemption is an unexpected interruption of a thread's execution caused, for example, by the thread's time slice expiring or a hardware interrupt occurring.
-A preemption-sealing scheduler disables preemptions in a particular scope of program execution, resorting to non-preemptive scheduling within that scope.
+A preemptionsealing scheduler disables preemptions in a particular scope of program execution, resorting to non-preemptive scheduling within that scope.

-By resorting to non-preemptive scheduling, a preemption-sealing scheduler avoids exposing concurrency bugs that require at least one preemption within a given scope.
+By resorting to non-preemptive scheduling, a preemptionsealing scheduler avoids exposing concurrency bugs that require at least one preemption within a given scope.
 To identify multiple errors, we seal preemptions in a scope related to the root cause of a bug.
-For example, if an error-inducing schedule contains a preemption in method m, we can instruct the scheduler to seal preemptions whenever control is within the scope of m in subsequent runs.
-To enable compositional testing, the user provides a set of methods or types that already have undergone thorough testing.
+If an error-inducing schedule contains a preemption in method m, then the scheduler seals preemptions whenever control is within the scope of m in subsequent runs.
+To enable compositional testing, the user provides a set of methods or types that do not require testing.
 By sealing preemptions in these scopes, the scheduler conserves valuable testing time.

-Preemption sealing builds upon prior work on preemption bounding [14], a technique that first explores executions containing fewer preemptions.
+Preemption sealing builds upon prior work on preemption bounding [14], a technique that prioritizes executions that contain fewer preemptions.
 The hypothesis of preemption bounding is that most concurrency errors surface in executions that contain few preemptions.
 This hypothesis has been validated by various researchers [2, 14, 12].
 Accordingly, a preemption-bounded scheduler explores executions with fewer preemptions first.
 Preemption bounding and preemption sealing are orthogonal scheduling strategies that combine naturally.